 This post contains affiliate links.

-Why I love these gluten free vegan breadsticks.
+Why I love these vegan gluten free breadsticks.

 I literally didn’t think we’d ever be able to enjoy any type of yeasted, soft bread ever–because it seemed all gluten free recipes and mixes called for eggs.
 It’s literally been almost a decade since I made them back in our pre-food allergy days.
 Boy have I missed them!
 When you need a gluten free AND vegan bread recipe, it seemed as if I was doomed.